MeltwaterArchive/datasift-ruby/README.md

 The official Ruby library for accessing the DataSift API.
 See http://datasift.com/ for full details and to sign up for an account.

-The examples use the username and API key in config.yml unless otherwise noted.

 Install Instructions
 --------------------